 Hamad agrees, “I’d like to thank the MCB community for being such a vibrant environment to learn and grow in!
 I’m grateful for the support of the undergraduate MCB-CPB Department, especially Dominic Mao and Irina Cashen, who have made MCB truly feel like home at Harvard.”

 Li likewise expressed her gratitude to MCB staff and the Neuro community, saying, “I’d like to give a huge thanks to my brilliant lab mentors Margaret Schroeder and Guoping Feng and my amazing concentration advisor Ryan Draft–along with the professors, TFs, and friends I’ve learned so much from during my time at Harvard–for inspiring my love of science and of the beautiful mysteries wrapped up in the human brain.”

-Congratulations to Serin, Leena, and Katelyn!
+Congratulations to Serin, Leena, Katelyn, and Vanessa!

 CORRECTION (December 13, 6:25pm) A previous version of this announcement, which was published on November 19, omitted Vanessa Roser as one of the PBK inductees.
 We’ve updated the text to include quotes from Ms. Roser.
 The website committee regrets the error.